Types of school Ofsted inspects

 Inspecting welfare of boarders and residential pupils in schools

 We inspect the welfare of boarders and residential pupils in all maintained boarding and residential special schools, non-maintained residential special schools, and non-association independent boarding and residential special schools.
 We also inspect the boarding provision in schools whose education provision is inspected by the Independent Schools Inspectorate, Bridge Schools Inspectorate and the School Inspection Service.
 Boarders and residential pupils are pupils who also stay at the school for one or more nights in a week.
 We normally carry out these inspections when we inspect the whole school.
 As well as these inspections, our social care inspectors separately inspect welfare of residential pupils every year in residential special schools and twice a year in schools which are also registered children’s homes.
-For further information, go to the Inspecting boarding and residential special schools pages.
+For further information, go to the information about children’s and families services pages.

 Voluntary inspection scheme for British schools located overseas